mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 ### Further Reading

-There are some other articles that I've found super useful, about halfway through writing this post, I found [rufflewind's post](https://rufflewind.com/2016-12-30/reverse-mode-automatic-differentiation), who covers some additional optics like using "tape" based methods and some memory saving optimizations.
+There are some other articles that I've found super useful, about halfway through writing this post, I found [rufflewind's post](https://rufflewind.com/2016-12-30/reverse-mode-automatic-differentiation), who covers some additional topics like using "tape" based methods and some memory saving optimizations.
 A [recent review](http://jmlr.org/papers/volume18/17-468/17-468.pdf) on AD in machine learning is also a more academic resource with more references for further reading.

 The code for the embedded examples and the full class definitions (with more of the operators overloaded and some pretty-print functions) can be found on [github](https://github.com/mitmedialab/cameracultureblogs/tree/master/autodiffsimple).